the-iconic-rihan/crypto-price-prediction/README.md

 - Alternatively, you can download the code as a ZIP file by clicking on the "Code" button on the repository page and selecting "Download ZIP".

-### Step 2: Create and activate a virtual environment (optional, but not recomendend for windows users)
+### Step 2: Create and activate a virtual environment (optional, but simple python virtual env is not recomendend for windows users)

-It is recommended to create a virtual environment to keep the project dependencies isolated.
-Open your terminal or command prompt, navigate to the project directory, and run the following commands:
+It is recommended to create a conda virtual environment to keep the project dependencies isolated.
+Open your anaconda terminal or command prompt, navigate to the project directory, and run the following commands:

 use conda virtual env for easy installtion. for below steps :